QUESTION & ANSWER

 What do you like to do when you’re not writing?

-Since my daughter came into my life—an unplanned and unexpected bundle of absolute love and joy—I cherish spending time with her, watching her smile, laugh, and experience everything for the first time.
-I enjoy traveling, especially to destinations and locales that are settings in future novels.
-My wife and I have a goal to see all 175 of Florida’s state parks.
-I love being on the water and head out as often as I can.
-We’re incredibly fortunate to have some of the best shark diving in the world right in our backyard.
+Since my daughter came into my life—a totally unplanned and unexpected bundle of absolute joy—I cherish spending time with her, seeing her smile, laugh, learn, and experience everything for the first time.
+I enjoy traveling, especially to destinations and locales that are settings in upcoming novels.

 Any tips for those starting out?